dimozino/4-solvents/README_ASEC_part1.md

 - An averaged snapshot `NA_avg_dist.gro` and
 - Its topology `topol.top` and
-- A definition of the ASEC complex in `Infos.dat`,
+- A definition of the solute complex (ASEC keyword in `Infos.dat`),

 this script: